etanami/image-gallery/README.md

-# React + Vite
+# HNG STAGE 3 PROJECT

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get the project working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## ABOUT

+This project is a frontend project built for stage 3 of my HNG internship.
+It is a Image gallery application that allows user view an image gallery , but only auntheticated users can use the drag and drop feature.

+### RUN PROJECT

+* npm install - to install the dependencies

+* npm run dev - to start the project